-Delicious, portable, and infused with powerful antioxidants like anthocyanins, this recipe is one of my family’s favorite ways to support the immune system during cold and flu season.
+Delicious, portable, and infused with powerful antioxidants like anthocyanins, this recipe is one of my family’s favorite ways to support the immune system during the fall and winter months.

 So, what’s in these elderberry gummies?